open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 - The **OpAMP server** is part of the control plane and acts as the orchestrator, managing a fleet of telemetry agents.
 - The **OpAMP client** is part of the data plane.
-The client side of OpAMP can be implemented in-process, for example, as the case in [OpAMP support in the OpenTelemetry Collector][opamp-in-otel-collector].
-The client side of OpAMP could alternatively be implemented out-of-process.
+The client-side of OpAMP can be implemented in-process, for example, as the case in [OpAMP support in the OpenTelemetry Collector][opamp-in-otel-collector].
+The client-side of OpAMP could alternatively be implemented out-of-process.
 For this latter option, you can use a supervisor that takes care of the OpAMP specific communication with the OpAMP server and at the same time controls the telemetry agent, for